-Ensembles which carry integrative studies credit include Men's Choir (MUS 310-314), Women's Choir (MUS 315-319), Symphonic Winds (MUS 336-340), Philharmonia (Orchestra) (MUS 331-335), and College Choir (MUS 320-324).
+Ensembles which carry integrative studies credit include Men's Choir, Women's Choir, Symphonic Winds, Philharmonia (Orchestra), and College Choir.
 Completion of the IS fine arts requirement normally requires two years' participation in a major ensemble.
 Membership in major ensembles is on a yearly basis; students enrolled in the fall semester are also expected to participate in that ensemble in the spring semester.
 A director may occasionally grant an exception to the foregoing, or permit joining for only the second semester.

 Non-music majors may participate in any music ensemble, by audition or permission of the director.

-Ensembles for music majors: One major ensemble (MUS 310-314, MUS 315-319, MUS 336-340, MUS 331-335, MUS 320-324, as assigned) is required of music majors (BMUS and BA) during each semester of residence.
-All Bachelor of Music majors must also participate in at least one semester of chamber music, small or minor ensemble, or collaborative performance/accompanying (keyboard principal) during their program of study.
+2014-15 Houghton College Catalog 307 Ensembles for music majors: One major ensemble (Men's Choir , Women's Choir, Symphonic Winds, Philharmonia (Orchestra), and College Choir, as assigned) is required of music majors (BMUS and BA) during each semester of residence.
+All Bachelor of Music majors must also participate in at least one semester of chamber music, small or minor ensemble, or collaborative performance/accompanying (keyboard principal) during their studies.
 See the Online Music Student Handbook for applicable discussion.